Tom Brady Defends David Beckham For Kissing His Daughter On The Lips, Says He Also Kisses His Son On The Lips

 The soccer star’s 52.2 million followers had some mixed reactions to the photo, with many commenting that it was wrong for a father to kiss his daughter on the lips, while others defended Beckham, saying that it was a sweet and innocent moment.

-Brady, who is dad to 11-year-old sons Jack and Ben and five-year-old daughter Vivian, was one of the many who came to Beckham’s defense against the online trolls, confirming that he also kisses his children on the lips.
+Brady, who is dad to 11-year-old sons Jack and Ben and 5-year-old daughter Vivian, was one of the many who came to Beckham’s defense against the online trolls, confirming that he also kisses his children on the lips.

 The New England football player left a comment on Beckham’s photo that read, “Dad and daughter.
 So sweet!”